 On this page are listed some of the most frequently used sources of statistics.
 If you don't find what you need here, check the sources listed in the other tabs in this guide.

 The U.S. government collects more statistics than any other entity in the world.
 Federal government agencies need this information in order to meet legal mandates and so that they can plan and evaluate various programs.
 Others—including state and local government agencies, academic researchers, and commercial entities—have found the U.S. federal government to be one of the most reliable and consistent sources of accurate, comparable data.

 Unlike some countries, the United States does not have a central agency responsible for collecting statistics.
 Over 100 federal agencies are authorized to collect and publish numerical data on various topics.
 Faced with this overwhelming array of choices, you may find it difficult to know just where to look first.
 These are some of the most popular compilations of statistics from various agencies.

-Most of the sources listed above under U.S. Government Agencies provide statistics on individual states, counties, and at least the major metropolitan areas.
+Most of the sources listed above under U.S. Federal Statistics provide statistics on individual states, counties, and at least the major metropolitan areas.
 Don’t forget to check the U.S. sources even if you are looking for information at a level of geographic detail more specific than the entire U.S.

-Many times data are collected by state, county, or municipal government agencies, or by regional consortia such as the.
-Sometimes lower level government agencies submit the data they have collected to higher state or federal agencies.
+Many times data are collected by state, county, or municipal government agencies, or by regional consortia such as the North Central Texas Council of Governments.
+Sometimes, this data is submitted to higher state or federal agencies.
 Sometimes the lower agencies obtain their data from the higher agencies.

 In order to make statistics consistent and comparable to each other, several standard classifications have been developed.